LYMPHOMA, or LYMPHATIC CANCER - causes and treatment

 This article has been compiled by Chris Woollams from worldwide research and expert sources*

-Read the whole article below or just select the part(s) that you are interested in from the list below and click onto that piece.
+Read the whole article below or just select the part(s) that you are interested in from the list below

 The CANCERactive Difference: Intelligent Information.
 Independent Voice.
 On this web site you will find more information about more treatment options (Complementary and Alternative, not just Orthodox), and on more possible contributory factors to the development and maintenance of your cancer, than on any other UK cancer web site.
 Some experts believe that approaching your cancer in this total way can increase an individuals chances of survival by as much as 60 per cent.